Research & Service Leadership Symposium

 You will provide a presentation to an audience of Foothill students and faculty, as well as family and friends.
 There will be a moderator who will introduce you and time you.
 This is an opportunity to explain your work to others who are interested in hearing your views and insights.

-The content of your talk should include background information, research question, hypothesis, methodology, results, conclusions and implications of your project.
-You may include this within a slide presentation or video.
+The content of your research presentation or poster should include some form of the following: background information, research question, hypothesis, methodology, results, conclusions and implications of your project.
+The organization and specifics of these categories will be up to you.

 Service Leadership Projects

-The content of your talk should include a detailed description of your project.
-Explain what you did, how it had an impact, and the implications of your work.
-You may include this within a slide presentation or video.
+The content of your service presentation or poster should include some form of the following: a detailed description of your project, what need you were addressing, the community or region served, what you did, how it had an impact, and the implications of your work.
+The organization and specifics of these categories will be up to you.

 Creative Arts Projects

-Artwork that will be presented in a 10-min talk or performance can also be included in a virtual Art Gallery during the event.
-In order to have it included, you will need to submit a high-quality image or images of your work in a jpeg or other image file with the project and image title.
-Imagine this printed to scale on a gallery wall.
+Artwork that will be presented in a 10-min presentation or performance can also be included in a virtual and on campus Art Gallery during and following the event.
+In order to have it included, you will need to submit a high-quality image or images of your work in a jpeg or other image file with the project and image title, or bring your work to campus ready to showcase.
+Imagine your work on a gallery wall.
 How would you capture and present your work?